 - Credit hours taken at another institution may be transferred to Cottey only if the grade earned is a C or above.
 Courses from another institution in which a grade of “C-” or lower was earned are not acceptable for transfer credit.

 - Credits earned while enrolled in high school (dual enrollment) may be accepted in transfer and may be used for fulfilling degree requirements.
-However, a student who wishes to transfer College Writing courses must meet the following guidelines:

 Credit is transferred on a course-by-course basis, when the subject matter applies to Cottey’s degree programs.
 In some cases courses with subjects that do not match the curriculum for the degree may be transferred as elective credit.
 Transfer credits accepted by Cottey College are not calculated in the student’s Cottey College grade point average (GPA).
 Cottey College awards credits in semester credit hours.
 Quarter hours will be converted into semester credit hours at the rate of two-thirds of a semester credit hour per quarter hour.